825

 may struggle to provide feasible solutions due to

 constraints on quay crane assignments.
-In contrast,
+In contrast, the

-the integrated approach proves robust and efficient in
+integrated approach proves robust and efficient in

 utilizing terminal resources effectively.

-While the improvement in objective function
+While the improvement in objective function values

-hierarchical approach is feasible, every incremental
+approach is feasible, every incremental gain is

-gain is significant in optimizing terminal operations.
+significant in optimizing terminal operations.
+The

-The integrated TBAP approach emerges as the
+integrated TBAP approach emerges as the preferred

-preferred solution, especially for congested instances,
+solution, especially for congested instances,

 highlighting the importance of considering